Binary File Reader

 Details

-If this checkbox is selected, the read block treats the data from the file as complex.
+If this option is selected, the reading block treats the data from the file as complex.
 The block reads the data as alternating real and imaginary components and outputs complex values.

-For example, if the block is configured to read complex data as a 2
+For example, if the block is configured to read complex data in the form of a 2

 by 2